dReam-dApps/dReams/README.md

 ### Licensing

-dReams is a free open source app.
+dReams platform and packages are free and open source.
 The source code is published under the [MIT](https://github.com/SixofClubsss/dReams/blob/main/LICENSE) License.
 Copyright © 2022-2023 dReam Tables